 It is somewhat obvious now, and verified by sources, that a goal of Dynafit and probably other binding companies such as Plum is to develop a tech binding that can be certified by TUV to the current DIN/ISO 13992 standard for ski touring bindings.
-(Whether this binding will debut next season or not is unknown.
+(Whether this binding will debut next season or not is unknown (Update, it is now known to be the Beast binding).
 I’d imagine that as with any equipment company Dynafit would like to get their effort to market as quickly as possible, but they did tell me they’re planning on being a bit more careful with the beta test phase for their bindings, and not rushing things quite so much.)

 Why TUV?
 Perhaps because the ethos of Dynafit is to push the boundaries of design and this is a way to go “radical.”
 More, perhaps because established consumer standards tend to help more than they hinder and Dynafit (and any other binding company going for TUV) wants to do good by their consumers.
 But in my view, simple economics is also playing a big role in this, perhaps the biggest.